 About the Author

-Akshita Agarwal is a PGP student at IIM Ahmedabad class of 2017-2019.
+Akshita Agarwal is an alumna of IIM Ahmedabad class of 2017-2019.
 She scored 99.87%ile in CAT 2016 and bagged final admission offers from IIM Ahmedabad, Bangalore, Calcutta, and Lucknow.
-You can find her blogs on CAT preparation here.